Unidata/netcdf-c/docs/filters.md

 So, we have this situation (for HDF5 only):

-1. the 8 bytes come in as native machine order for the machine doing the call to *nc_def_var_filter*.
+1. the 8 bytes start as native machine order for the machine doing the call to *nc\_def\_var\_filter*.
-2. HDF5 divides the 8 bytes into 2 four byte pieces and ensures that each piece is in network (big) endian order.
+2. The caller divides the 8 bytes into 2 four byte pieces and passes them to *nc\_def\_var\_filter*.
+3. HDF5 takes each four byte piece and ensures that each piece is in network (big) endian order.
-3. When the filter is called, the two pieces are returned in the same order but with the bytes in each piece consistent with the native machine order for the machine executing the filter.
+4. When the filter is called, the two pieces are returned in the same order but with the bytes in each piece consistent with the native machine order for the machine executing the filter.

 ## Encoding Algorithms for HDF5